 Playing games and having fun is an easy and painless way to improve weak writing skills!
 Pre-writing exercises and writing games act as warm-ups that get creative juices flowing, build vocabulary, and strengthen sentence and story development.
 Games you make up, like sentence-building games, make perfect pre-writing activities.

 And don’t discount the value of purchased games.
 Scattergories and Star Wars Story Cubes come to mind as two great writing warm-up games our family loved to play.
-Along with old friends like Scrabble and Boggle, they make ideal family Christmas gifts.
+Along with old friends like Scrabble and Boggle, they make ideal family gifts.
 Your kids will have no idea they’re learning!

 Use Brainstorming Worksheets & Graphic Organizers